stefanoborini/stefanoborini.github.io/_posts/2020-02-24-why-r-is-the-new-perl.md

 # Summing up

-R is a fundamentally broken language that is destined to a brief surge in popularity pumped by the current data analysis requirements, followed by an inevitable crash once the same utilities are ported to python and its old school proponents retire.
-It is deeply flawed technically and deeply flawed from a business perspective.
-It is a one-company environment defined by a restricte group of developers who make very dubious and questionable design choices.
+R is a fundamentally broken language that is destined to a brief surge in popularity pumped by the current data analysis trends, followed by an inevitable crash once the same utilities are ported to python and its old school proponents retire.
+It is deeply flawed technically, and deeply flawed from a business perspective.
+It is a one-company environment defined by a restricted group of developers who make very dubious and questionable design choices.